Home > Pregnancy > Baby Development > 5 Weeks Pregnant

 Call your doctor or LMC straight away, even if the bleeding stops.
 Usually, light spotting or dark brown bleeding is not considered a major problem.

 You may need a check to rule out any complications and to make sure you and your baby are fine.
 But if there’s bright red blood or fresh bleeding, especially if it’s accompanied by pain, you will need immediate attention from a health professional as it may be the sign of a miscarriage or an ectopic pregnancy.
 Also, get some support from a sympathetic friend or relative.
 Stay calm and rest.

 Try not to do any heavy lifting while you are pregnant.
 As the pregnancy hormone makes your ligaments more pliable, they are more prone to strains.
 If you have to lift something:

 When you go shopping, divide what you buy into two equal loads and carry one bag in each hand.

 It’s sometimes hard being the odd one out.
 If you don’t want to tell you are pregnant, but friends ask why you’re not drinking, try these ready-made excuses…

 Don’t let friends pressure you into drinking if you don’t want to.

 Many women worry that sex could harm their baby or cause a miscarriage.
 If you have any bleeding in early pregnancy, your GP may advise you not to have sex until you reach 12–14 weeks.
 Otherwise, put your mind at rest.
 There is no physical reason why you and your partner cannot make love throughout your pregnancy.
 During intercourse, your partner’s penis cannot damage the baby in any way.

 You may not feel like sex.
 That’s normal, especially if you’re feeling sick and tired.
-This feeling may lift as pregnancy progresses and the discomforts ease.
-Meanwhile you can still be close with kissing and cuddling.
+This feeling may lift as your pregnancy progresses and the discomforts ease.
+Meanwhile, you can still be close with kissing and cuddling.